 The answer was: go with the provincial worksheets.
 This means, except for YT and QC, if you claim at Line 5816 on your provincial tax form, you can still claim at Line 5820.
 So remember to fill in Schedule 5 at Line 306 regardless of the federal rules, and the program will give you the provincial claim but not the federal claim.

-For this year only, BC and ON have a Provincial Schedule 12: a senior's home renovation tax credit.
+BC and ON have a Provincial Schedule 12: a senior's home renovation tax credit.
 In a shameless attempt to grab votes, two desperate governments are throwing a bone to some reliable voters.
 Only enduring and integral improvements to a principal residence are eligible, and they must allow a senior greater functionality or harm reduction.

 This credit can be split between spouses, so if you double-click any of the labels at the top of the form, Taxman will bring in the data from your spouse's Schedule 12.